Baker Hughes

 Baker Hughes Company is an American global energy technology company co-headquartered in Houston, Texas and London, UK.
 As one of the world's largest oil field services, industrial and energy technology companies, it provides products and services to the oil and gas industry for exploration and production, as well as other energy and industrial applications.
-It operates in over 120 countries, with facilities in Australia, Brazil, Singapore, Malaysia, India, Dubai, Saudi Arabia, Italy, Germany, Norway, the United Kingdom and the United States.
+It operates in over 120 countries, with facilities in Australia, Brazil, Singapore, Malaysia, India, UAE, Saudi Arabia, Italy, Germany, Norway, the United Kingdom, Namibia, Nigeria and the United States.

-Baker Hughes manufactures equipment which can also be used for industrial applications such as hydrogen production, geothermal energy resources and carbon capture utilization and storage, as part of the energy transition.
+Baker Hughes manufactures equipment which can also be used for industrial applications such as hydrogen production, geothermal energy resources, enhanced geothermal, and carbon capture utilization and storage, as part of the energy transition.

 Divisions

 The company divides its organization into the following segments: